ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/docs/src/getting_started.md

 end
 ```

-The combination of all these optional and package specific features leads to the public APIs written for the `Transformations` module, allowing the develop to repeatably use the following transformation function as ease.
+The combination of all these optional and package specific features leads to the public APIs written for the `Transformations` module, allowing the developer to repeatably use the following transformation function as ease.

 ```julia
 physical2fourier!(